 It was a wonderful trip, far exceeding our expectations, which were high, with a very sociable company, a well organised programme, and really parental supervision.
 It was the most complete and perfect holiday ever spent by us.
-We must remember with gratitude the generosity of Viscount Kemsley, and not least the pupils of Whitehill, for giving us this oppor-JOHN HUNTER. tunity.
+We must remember with gratitude the generosity of Viscount Kemsley, and not least the pupils of Whitehill, for giving us this opportunity.